vstinner/unicode_book/encodings.rst

 .. index:: ISO-8859-1
+.. _ISO-8859-1:

 ISO-8859-1
 ''''''''''

-ISO-8859-1 is a superset of `ASCII`_ and adds 128 codes, mostly latin letters with diacritics, and is used in the USA and Europe.
+ISO-8859-1 is a superset of :ref:`ASCII` and adds 128 codes, mostly latin letters with diacritics, and is used in the USA and Europe.
 ISO-8859-1 are the 256 first code points of Unicode (U+0000—U+00FF).